Michèle Bernstein: From the Letterist to the Situationist movement

 Bernstein published two détourned novels through Buchet/Chastel, whose moderate success helped her convince her publisher to publish Debord's major theoretical text, The Society of the Spectacle (1967), despite its non-commercial nature.
 In All The King's Horses (Tous les chevaux du roi, 1960; republished Paris: Allia, 2004) and The Night (La Nuit, 1961; republished by Allia in 2013), Bernstein tells the same story in two different ways, adapting the plot of Les Liaisons dangereuses to create a roman à clef despite itself' featuring characters based on herself, Debord and his lover Michèle Mochot.
-All The Kings Horses deliberately mimics the style popularized Francoise Sagan in her novel Bonjour Tristesse (1954), which scandalized France when it was awarded the Prix des Critiques.
-The Night détourns of the avant-garde nouveau-roman style of Alain Robbe-Gillet.
+All The Kings Horses deliberately mimics the style popularized by Françoise Sagan in her novel Bonjour Tristesse (1954), which scandalized France when it was awarded the Prix des Critiques.
+The Night détourns the avant-garde nouveau-roman style of Alain Robbe-Grillet.
 Bernstein claims the novels were written as a joke, solely to make money at a time when she and her husband 'were rather skint.'
 All the King's Horses has been translated into English by John Kelsey (Semiotext(e)/Native Agents, 2008) The Night has been translated into English by Clodagh Kinsella (Book Works, 2013).

 She also contributed an article on the situationists to the Times Literary Supplement (2 September 1964).
 According to the French philosopher and occasional associate of the Situationist International, Henri Lefebvre, she supported the Situationists financially, by writing horses' horoscopes for racing magazines.
 Though Bernstein did work a variety of jobs (including in advertising) to support herself and Debord, she has claimed the comment about writing horses' horoscopes was a joke.

 During the first ten years of its existence, the Situationists continued the work of the Letterist International, and extended them in new directions.
 Feeling that they had already adequately transcended art, the group began to take on much more of a socio-political character, as they sought to realise their philosophy.
 Their greatest moment came in the uprising of May 1968, which they might not have caused but which they certainly encouraged.
 Bernstein herself, however, had officially retired from the group the previous year.
 Her marriage to Debord had broken down as he became close to Alice Becker-Ho.
 The marriage was officially dissolved on 5 January 1972, and he proceeded to marry Alice on 5 August.